wilcoxen-courses/e300-ny-attain/README.md

 1. Add the layer with country boundaries.

-1. Use Save As to save the project in the GitHub directory for the assignment under the name `'attain'` (the extension `'.gqz'` will be added automatically).
+1. Use Save As to save the project in the GitHub directory for the assignment under the name `'attain'`.
+The extension `'.gqz'` will be added automatically; if you're using an older version of QGIS the extension may be different.
 Be sure it ends up in the directory for the assignment so it will be pushed correctly.
-Also, if you're using an older version of QGIS the extension may be different.
+Also, .

 1. Add county name labels and turn on the text buffer around the name.